MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 - **Suggested naming convention for drivers and rules**

   First of all, I must stress that this is only a suggested naming convention.
-You, obviously, can use the naming convention that best suits ypur needs or preferences.
+You, obviously, can use the naming convention that best suits your needs or preferences.

   - Driver: **File Driver [** *filename* **]**